-Both modern and contemporary designs put an equal emphasis on form and function, and lean toward simple, uncluttered, clean lines.
+Both modern and contemporary designs put an equal emphasis on form and function and lean toward simple, uncluttered, clean lines.
 Although many modern decor pieces are ornamental, the furniture and finishes stay relatively simple.
-Contrast is particularly noticeable in modern spaces, so you'll notice lots of blacks and whites.
+Contrast is particularly noticeable in modern spaces, so you'll notice many blacks and whites.

 - Contrasting colors, lots of blacks and whites

 - Finishes can be wood, glass, metal, bronze, chrome, and brushed nickel

 - Decor can include many textures, geometric patterns, and sculptures

 Modern fireplace by Stuccco Online Interior Designer Jessica Schuler

 Related design styles: Contemporary style blends ultra-modern design elements like sleek, clean lines and contrasting tones with some hints of more classic designs, like antique decor.
 Its flexibility is similar to bohemian and contemporary, which can combine many different design elements and styles.
 On the other hand, the contemporary style could also be compared to the transitional style, which combines traditional elements with a modern twist.

 5. Craftsman Style (Arts & Crafts Movement)

 No, "arts and crafts" doesn't just describe a preschool activity--it was actually a powerful social movement during the industrial revolution.
 For the first time, items were being mass-produced in factories, and there was a sharp decrease in quality of the designs and materials.